The Boys season 2: Casting

-Karl Urban, Erin Moriarty, Jack Quaid, Antony Starr, Dominique McElligot, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capon, Karen Fukuhara, and Nathan Mitchell reprised their roles from the first season as Billy Butcher, Annie January / Starlight, Hughie Campbell, Homelander, Queen Maeve, A-Train, Mother's Milk, The Deep, Frenchie, Kimiko Miyashiro / The Female, and Black Noir respectively.
+Karl Urban, Erin Moriarty, Jack Quaid, Antony Starr, Dominique McElligot, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capon, Karen Fukuhara, and Nathan Mitchell reprised their roles from the first season as Billy Butcher, Annie January / Starlight, Hughie Campbell, John Gillman / Homelander, Queen Maeve, A-Train, Mother's Milk, The Deep, Frenchie, Kimiko Miyashiro / The Female, and Black Noir, respectively.
 In July 2019, Aya Cash was in the talks with Amazon to join the show as Stormfront, though it was not until March 2020, when it was confirmed that Cash would be joining the show alongside the release of her character's first look the same day.
 Shantel VanSanten also reprises her role as Becca Butcher in a more expanded role than the previous season.
 She revealed that season two explores how she manages to reunite with Billy, but then being pulled apart as she is killed at the end of the season to conclude her storyline for good: "I trust their storytelling and I know that there's so much of wherever it goes, especially for Ryan, that Becca will always be a part of it, and a part of Butcher and a part of Ryan and they'll go on to honor that, just as though we do for people that we've lost."

 Elisabeth Shue returned as a guest star on the fourth episode titled "Nothing Like It in the World", as a doppelgänger of Madelyn Stillwell.
-In September 2019, Goran Višnjić and Claudia Doumit were cast as Alastair Adana and Victoria Neuman respectively.
+In September 2019, Goran Višnjić and Claudia Doumit were cast as Alastair Adana and Victoria Neuman, respectively.
 A month later, Patton Oswalt was announced to be part of the show for an unspecified role, which later it was confirmed that he voiced the Deep gills.
 Giancarlo Esposito was confirmed to reprise his role as Stan Edgar, with Kripke revealing that he would have an expanded role for the season.
 Esposito explained that his character was not afraid of Homelander: "I don't believe Stan Edgar has any fear of Homelander at all.
 And when I was doing the scene, I thought, 'Just think in regards to being very calm, and dealing with a child, but with respect.'
 But also, you can't forget the vision of how Homelander could take you out.
 So in the back of my mind, I've got Compound V in my blood, so I'm not worried at all."
 In August 2020, it was reported that Shawn Ashmore joined the cast as Lamplighter for the second season, while John Noble confirmed that he would be making a guest appearance as Billy's father Sam Butcher the next month.